chandlerprall/DatabindExtension/README.md

 });
 ```

-The `DatabindExtension` extensions provides a `bind` tag for you to use in your templates
+The `DatabindExtension` extensions provides a `bind` tag for you to use in your templates.
+This will add a data-nunjucks-databind tag to any first-level children elements
 ```html
 {% bind %}
     <ul>